Lynching of Roosevelt Townes and Robert McDaniels: Roosevelt Townes

 Prestage claimed to have shot at Townes, several times, but missed.
 It was reported that, on the night that Townes ran, he snuck back on the property to get his wife, officially making them both fugitives.
 However, given Townes had allegedly escaped from prison, and murdered Windham days earlier, it was not reconciled how he "became" a fugitive when he already was a fugitive.

 At some point, Sheriff Edgar E. Wright became adamant that Townes "had something to do it" [Windham's murder].
 However, he did not state what led him to that conclusion.
-For example, he stated no connection between Townes and Windham or, given most blacks did not have cars or access to them at the time, state how Townes would have been in the car the neighbors allegedly heard.
+For example, he stated no connection between Townes and Windham or, given most black people did not have cars or access to them at the time, state how Townes would have been in the car the neighbors allegedly heard.
 However, on January 19, Townes was officially accused of the crime.
 A $500 reward was offered for his capture.

 On January 20, The Clarion-Ledger printed that unnamed "officers" said that "circumstantial evidence pointed strongly to Townes being the murderer."